-In this paper, we propose a general yet tractable framework to quantitatively assess the consequences of an arbitrary structural intervention of social ties on the equilibrium actions.
-Overcoming the challenges mentioned above, we present a neat characterization result in Proposition \ref{prop-1} which evaluates the change of equilibrium behavior in response to changes in the network structure.
-Then we apply Proposition \ref{prop-1} to several economic settings, such as key group removal in delinquent networks (in Section \ref{s-key group}) and key connectors for isolated communities (in Sections \ref{s-Bridge}).
+In this paper, we propose a general yet tractable framework to quantitatively assess the consequences of an arbitrary structural intervention in social ties on equilibrium actions.
+By overcoming the challenges described above, we present a neat characterization result in Proposition \ref{prop-1} that evaluates the change in equilibrium behavior in response to changes in the network structure.
+We then apply Proposition \ref{prop-1} to several economic settings, such as key group removal in delinquent networks (in Section \ref{s-key group}) and key connectors for isolated communities (in Section \ref{s-Bridge}).